Battery Charger for 12v SLA(Sealed Lead-Acid) Batteries

 This voltage is sufficient to turn the transistor ON.

-Voltage Monitor transistor turns ON, it robs the "Turn On" transistor of base-emitter voltage and the circuit turns off.
+When the Voltage Monitor transistor turns ON, it robs the "Turn On" transistor of base-emitter voltage and the circuit turns off.

 The SCR has only two states: ON and OFF.